playgameservices/play-games-plugin-for-unity/README.md

 Then open the project tree, expand Frameworks, and delete libPods-Unity-iPhone.a and rebuild.

 Next, open the iOS build settings dialog.
 To do so, click **File | Build Settings**, select the **iOS** platform, and click **Player Settings**.
 Find the **Bundle Identifier** setting and enter your bundle identifier there.

-Next, click the **Window | Google Play Games | Setup  - iOS **setup menu item.
-This will display the iOS setup screen, where you must input:
+Next, click the **Window | Google Play Games | Setup  - iOS setup menu item.

-* Your client ID (e.g. "46798138751-afwa4iejsfjskj.apps.googleusercontent.com")
-* Your bundle identifier (e.g. "com.example.AwesomeGame")

-All of these settings must match exactly the values you used when setting up your client ID on the Developer Console previously.
+Enter the Constants class name.
+This is the name of the fully qualified class that will be updated (or created) which contains the IDs of the game resources.
+The format of the name is <namespace>.<classname>.
+For example, AwesomeGame.GPGSIds

+Enter the resource definition data.
+This is the Objective-C  data from the Google Play Developer Console which contains the resource IDs as well as the Client ID.

+This data is found in the Google Play Developer Console by clicking "Get resources" on any of the resource pages (e.g. Achievements or Leaderboards), then clicking Objective-C.

 When ready, click the **Setup** button to finish the configuration process.